 - 2 hearts of romaine washed and chopped

 - 1/4 cup cayenne pepper hot sauce such as Frank's Red Hot

 - 1 cup ranch or blue cheese dressing

-Heat the olive oil in a medium size frying pan over medium heat.
-Add the chicken and cook about 4-5 minutes on each side, until fully cooked.
-Remove to a cutting board and allow to rest while you prepare the salad.
+- Heat the olive oil in a medium size frying pan over medium heat.
+Add the chicken and cook about 5-6 minutes on each side, until fully cooked.
+Remove to a cutting board and allow to rest for 5-10 minutes.

-Slice the chicken breast into 1/4" thick pieces and toss with hot sauce until well coated.
+- Slice the chicken breast into 1/4" thick pieces and toss with the buffalo sauce until well coated.

 - Plate the salad and place chicken pieces on top.
 Drizzle with ranch or blue cheese dressing, and additional hot sauce if desired.